-- (k) Future accounting standards: - (i) In March 2015, PSAB issued PS 2200, Related Party Disclosures.
+- (k) Newly adopted accounting standards: - (i) PS 2200, Related Party Disclosures.
 PS 2200 defines a related party and establishes disclosures required for related party transactions.
-Disclosure of information about related party transactions and the relationship underlying them is required when the transactions have occurred at a value different from that which would have been arrived at if the parties were unrelated, and the transactions have, or could have, a material financial effect on the financial statements.
-PS 2200 applies to fiscal years beginning on or after April 1, 2017.
-Management is in the process of assessing the impact of adoption of PS 2200 on the financial statements of the Branch. - (ii) In March 2015, PSAB issued PS 3420, Inter-entity Transactions.
+Disclosure of information about related party transactions and the relationship underlying them is required when the transactions have occurred at a value different from that which would have been arrived at if the parties were unrelated, and the transactions have, or could have, a material financial effect on the financial statements. - (ii) PS 3420, Inter-entity Transactions.
 PS 3420 establishes standards of how to account for and report transactions between public sector entities that comprise a government reporting entity from both a provider and a recipient perspective.
-The main features of the standard are as follows: - Under a policy of cost allocation, revenues and expenses are recognized on a gross basis; - Transactions are measured at the carrying amount, except in specific circumstances; - A recipient may choose to recognize unallocated costs for the provision of goods and services and measure them at the carrying amount, fair value or other amount dictated by policy, accountability structure or budget practice; and - The transfer of an asset or liability for nominal or no consideration is measured by the provider at the carrying amount and by the recipient at the carrying amount or fair value.

-Requirements of this standard are considered in conjunction with requirements of PS 2200.
-PS 3420 applies to fiscal years beginning on or after April 1, 2017.
-Management is in the process of assessing the impact of adoption of PS 3420 on the financial statements of the Branch.

-(iii) In June 2015, PSAB issued PS 3210, Assets.
+Requirements of this standard are considered in conjunction with requirements of PS 2200. - (iii) PS 3210, Assets.
 PS 3210 provides guidance for applying the definition of assets set out in PS 1000, Financial Statement Concepts, and establishes general disclosure standards for assets.
 Disclosure of information about the major categories of assets that are not recognized is required.
-When an asset is not recognized because a reasonable estimate of the amount involved cannot be made, a disclosure should be provided.
-PS 3210 applies to fiscal years beginning on or after April 1, 2017.
-Management is in the process of assessing the impact of adoption of PS 3210 on the financial statements of the Branch.
+When an asset is not recognized because a reasonable estimate of the amount involved cannot be made, a disclosure should be provided. - (iv) PS 3320, Contingent Assets.
+PS 3320 defines and establishes disclosure standards for contingent assets.
+Contingent assets are possible assets arising from existing conditions or situations involving uncertainty.
+Disclosure of information about contingent assets is required when the occurrence of the confirming future event is likely. - (v) PS 3380, Contractual Rights.
+PS 3380 defines and establishes disclosure standards for contractual rights.
+Contractual rights are rights to economic resources arising from contracts or agreements that will result in both an asset and revenue in the future.
+Disclosure of information about contractual rights is required including description of their nature and extent, and the timing.

+Except for disclosure changes resulting from the adoption of PS 2200, there was no impact to the financial statements upon transition to the other standards.